 The continuing expansion of scientific and technical products and growth in Web-based product support will drive employment demand for technical writers.
 Growth and change in the high-technology and electronics industries will result in a greater need for those who can write instruction manuals and communicate information clearly to users.

-Professional, scientific, and technical services firms are expected to continue to grow rapidly and should be a good source of new jobs even as the occupation finds acceptance in a broader range of industries.
+Employment in professional, scientific, and technical services firms is expected to continue to grow rapidly.
+These firms should be a good source of new jobs even as the occupation finds acceptance in a broader range of industries.